Logarithmic Prismatic Cohomology via Logarithmic THH: Introduction

 \subsection{Acknowledgments}

 The authors wish to thank Teruhisa Koshikawa for several friendly conversations around the content of \cite{KY22}.
 F.B.~and T.L.~wish to thank Ben Antieau for inspiring discussions on the subject of this paper.
 T.L~thanks Steffen Sagave for helpful discussions relating to this material.
+The authors would like to thank an anonymous referee for a quick and thorough report which contained many valuable comments and corrections.
 D.P.~and T.L.~were partially supported by the research training group GRK 2240 ``Algebro-Geometric methods in Algebra, Arithmetic and Topology.''
 P.A.{\O}. acknowledges the support of the RCN Project no. 312472 ``Equations in Motivic Homotopy Theory.''